KieranMcCool/RetroStation/README.md

 [Download Latest Version](https://github.com/KieranMcCool/RetroStation/blob/master/Versions/RetroStationLatest.zip?raw=true)

-**Note: Very early release, getting this working might be a challenge just now.
-Optimizations and fixes coming soon.**

 ## What is RetroStation?

-RetroStation is an open source program designed to act as a graphical front-end for emulators allowing basic statistics tracking and easy ROM management.
+RetroStation is an open source program designed to act as a graphical front-end for emulators.
+It allows basic statistics tracking and simple ROM management.

 ## How does it work?

-You set the program up with platforms, each platform has an associated ROM type and emulator which it will use to run its ROMs.
-You can set up as many platforms as you like and the ROM files are passed in to the emulator through the use of command line arguments so you'll need to make sure your emulator supports that feature (most do.)
+You create "Platforms" inside the program, each platform represents a Game Console or similar device, the platform you create will have an associated emulator which will be used to launch any ROM Files registered to that platform.

+Given that some Emulators work better than others on certain games, it is entirely possible and sometimes preferable to be create two platforms for once console which allows you to pick and choose which emulator to use on a game by game basis.

+The emulator is launched by passing a ROM file to it using the command line arguments, as such, this will only work on emulators which support this feature.
+(Most do) Keep this in mind when selecting your emulators.

-Custom command line arguments can be created to allow more control over how the emulator works but make sure you include "{0}" in it somewhere as this is what is replaced with the ROM files path.
+Custom command line arguments can be created to allow more control over how the emulator behaves but make sure you include "{0}" in it somewhere as this is what is replaced with the ROM files path.

 ## There are hundreds of GUI front-ends for emulators, why RetroStation?

-Use what you like, I made this because I couldn't find one that suited my needs.
-They were all either too much hassle to set up, lacked decent controller support or were useless if you were using anything other than a controller.
+I made this because I couldn't find one that suited my needs.
+They were all either too much hassle to set up, lacked decent controller support or were useless if you were using a keyboard and mouse.
+I sometimes prefer a controller over the keyboard and mouse other times the opposite is true.
 I believe I've hit a decent middle ground with this solution.
 It's designed to be manageable using a controller or a keyboard and mouse. *Some of the more advanced features are only accessible using the mouse though.*

 It's just a simple, easy to use interface that gets the job done.

 It's also very easy to set up allowing batch imports of ROM files, where you can dump all of your ROMs in one folder and import them easily, if you have all your platforms setup then you may not even need to provide any more input.
-EZPZ.

 ## Which emulators does it support?

-It supports anything so long as it takes command line arguments for a file path of the ROM.
-I can confirm that it works for Mupen64plus, Dolphin, Mednafen, VBA, PSX and Project64.
+It supports any emulator which allows ommand line arguments to the file path of the ROM.
+I can personally confirm that it works for Mupen64plus, Dolphin, Mednafen, VBA, PSX and Project64.
 I make no guarantees that it will always support these (I don't control whether the developers decide to drop support for Command line arguments or not) and will not assist in setting up any other emulator.
 The default command line template will work